Swartz Foundation

 Given the foundation's closed application process, success in receiving funding is likely dependent on:

-1. Existing Relationships with the Swartz Family The foundation's grantmaking appears driven by personal connections and the trustees' direct involvement in organizations.
+1. Existing Relationships with the Swartz Family The foundation's grantmaking appears driven by personal connections and the trustees' direct involvement in organisations.
 Jeffrey Swartz's board service at City Year led to significant corporate partnerships with Timberland over many years.

 • Jewish community services in Boston or South Florida